 Prescription fraud in California is a crime that can be committed by either patients or doctors.
-Patients engage in “doctor shopping” by committing fraud to get a prescription violate Health & Safety Code 11173 HS.
+Patients who engage in doctor shopping by committing fraud to obtain a prescription violate Health & Safety Code 11173 HS.
 Doctors who write illegal prescriptions violate Health & Safety Code 11153 HS.

 HS 11173 doctor shopping/prescription fraud occurs when a patient obtains or attempts to obtain a prescription for controlled substances—including painkillers such as hydrocodone (“Vicodin”)—through:

 - The concealment of a material fact.
 1 2 3

 HS 11153 prescription fraud is committed by doctors and other medical professionals authorized to write prescriptions.